Eddevinc/files2/wvd-in-a-day/03-Create-Host-Pools.md

       > **Note**: Max session Limit limits the simultaneous number of users on the same session host.

       - Load Balancing Algorithm: **Breadth First**
-      > **Note**: Load Balancing Algorithm are of 2 types: Breadth-first and Depth-first.
+      > **Note**: Load Balancing Algorithm are of 2 types: *Breadth-first* and *Depth-first*.
-Breadth-first load balancing distributes new user sessions across all available session hosts in the host pool.
-Depth-first load balancing distributes new user sessions to an available session host with the highest number of connections but has not reached its maximum session limit threshold.
+Breadth-first* load balancing distributes new user sessions across all available session hosts in the host pool. *Depth-first* load balancing distributes new user sessions to an available session host with the highest number of connections but has not reached its maximum session limit threshold.

    - Then click on **Review + Create**.